How To Be A Boss In Role-play

 What Exactly is Role-play?

-Role-play is the act of changing one’s behavior, characteristics, and possible clothing to assume the role of a different person.
-Role-playing during sex, a scene, or in kink is often used to fulfill fantasies, experiment with taboos, try other kinks, and play with consensual power exchange.
+Role-play is the act of changing one’s behaviour, characteristics and, at times, clothing to assume the role of a different person.
+Often incorporated into sexual experiences, scenes or kink practices, role-playing serves to fulfil fantasies, explore taboos, experiment with various kinks and engage in consensual power exchange.

 Role-play is a part of BDSM that allows us to explore and try out a whole new world!